pludoni/pltt/README.md

 * [ ] Logging/reporting of all bookings
 * [ ] No Booking on Merge requests implemented
-* [ ] No delete implemented, as cancel is enough. deleting frames is also not very useful, when they are already synced to Gitlab
+* [ ] No delete implemented, as cancel is enough.
+Deleting frames is also not very useful, when they are already synced to Gitlab

 ## Contributing